BGRG059/BGRG059/README.md

 - 👋 Hi, I’m @BGRG059
-- 👀 I’m interested in anything related to data.
-Learning SQL, Tableau, excel
+- 👀 I’m learning SQL, Tableau and Excel
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning anything related to data and Data Analytics
-- 💞️ I’m looking to collaborate on anything related to Data
+- 💞️ I’m looking to collaborate on any data related projects that will help me use SQL, Tableau or Excel.
-- 📫 How to reach me: pm me (?)
+- 📫 How to reach me: pm me (??)

 <!---
 kinima059/kinima059 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.